akareen/AFL-Data-Analysis/README.md

 The repository currently stores match scores data from 1897 to 2023, in depth personal and game statistics for every player who have ever played in the VFL/AFL and historical odds data from 2009 to 2023.
 All the data is  conveniently stored in CSV format for seamless access and analysis.

 Explore the **/match_and_player_data/** directory for the complete dataset.

-Contributions are encouraged; don't hesitate to submit a pull request!
+Contributions are encouraged; don't hesitate to submit a pull request or contact me with the details on my GitHub profile.

 ## Features